 Despite these obstacles, various electrical pieces are already in use at the Port, and various tenants have secured funding and/or have expressed an interest in future electrification efforts.
 Electric forklifts are readily available under a certain size.
 Electric yard tractors are in use at both cargo terminals, with more anticipated.
-The Port should track the demonstrations for the electric reach stackers and top handlers, particularly since one reach stacker and two top handlers are identified in Table IV.1-13 as some of the highest emitters in operation at the Port.
+The Port should track the demonstrations for the electric reach stackers and top handlers, particularly since one reach stacker and two top handlers are identified in Table IV.1-13 as some of the highest emitters in operation at the Port, however these pieces of equipment aren't yet commercially available.
 The Port has expressed interest in replacing the mobile harbor crane, another high emitter identified in Table IV.1-13, to not only service existing needs with a zero emissions equipment, but to expand service by increasing lift capacity.
 Some operational changes may be required.